By Aberdeen McEvers

 The use of empathy as a tool by humanitarian organizations has also attracted criticism, with some arguing that it exploits and fetishizes others’ suffering.
 This can cause survivors of trauma to be represented as one-dimensional victims and make the violence enacted against them take center stage.
 The exploitative nature of empathy in advocacy campaigns can even be seen in the abolitionist movement, where photographs of former slaves’ mutilated bodies were distributed amongst white abolitionist to generate support for the cause.
 However, the process of acquiring and distributing these photographs often subjected former slaves to further objectification and dehumanization.

 Finally, many are concerned with the emotional aspect of empathy, arguing that empathy encourages people to do things that make them feel better emotionally rather than to do things that actually help.
-This can explain, for instance, efforts to send Christmas presents to non-Christian nations suffering from famine rather organizing campaigns to protest inequitable and oppressive economic policies.
+This can explain, for instance, efforts to send Christmas presents to non-Christian nations suffering from famine rather than organizing campaigns to protest inequitable and oppressive economic policies.
 Buying toys for an imagined child feels better than protesting and writing letters to a congressperson and the philanthropist receives a sense of immediate gratification that long-term political campaigning cannot offer.

 What does this mean for empathy?